Blog

 According to a Gallup survey conducted in 2017, only 15% of the world's one billion workers showed any kind of work engagement.
 That still leaves 67% of the working population on the not-engaged side of the graph.
 A decreased engagement often results in lower production and, as a result, slow economic growth.

-Employees that are engaged believe in what they are doing and whom they work for, therefore they always act in ways that are beneficial for their businesses.
+Employees who are engaged believe in what they are doing and whom they work for, therefore they always act in ways that are beneficial for their businesses.
+This positive attitude often results from effective employee engagement strategies.

 So, how does that affect things?
 Employee happiness and overall corporate performance will benefit greatly.